6.4.2.20 Income test exemptions for individuals in receipt of income support

 Act reference: FAAct Schedule 1 clause 28B(2) However, subclause (1) does not apply while the individual, or the individual's partner, is receiving …

-While an FTB Part A recipient who is also receiving an income support payment at a rate above nil is able to receive the maximum rate of FTB Part A free of the income test for the period in which they receive the income support payment at a rate above nil, an income test still applies to the FTB Part A supplement at the end of the income year.
+While an FTB Part A recipient who is also receiving an income support payment at a rate above nil is able to receive the maximum rate of FTB Part A free of the income test, an income test still applies to the FTB Part A supplement (6.4.1.30).